-The development will be reliant on an On-Site Wastewater Management system, which has been detailed within the On-Site wastewater Management Report by Envirotech (Appendix N).
+The development will be reliant on an On-Site Wastewater Management system, which has been detailed within the On-Site wastewater Management Assessment Report by Envirotech (Appendix N).
 To suitably treat the on-site wastewater, pressure does absorption beds have been proposed towards the rear of the site.
-These beds are setback a suitable distance of 10m from the maximum extent of the outdoor play space, which is bounded by a 2.4m high timber fence.
+These beds are setback a suitable distance of 7.22m from the maximum extent of the outdoor play space, which is bounded by a 2.4m high timber fence which is appropriately screened and will not be visible from neighbouring properties.

-3.4 Landscaping
+4.4 Landscaping

 Appropriate landscaping is proposed throughout the development site.
-A Landscape plan has been provided, that details the landscape concept, prepared by Tessa Rose Playscape and Landscape Design and is included as Appendix K.
+A Landscape plan has been provided, that details the landscape concept, prepared by Tessa Rose Playscape and Landscape Design and is included as Appendix K. Of note, the Landscape Plans include: